imatge-upc/danifojo-2018-repeatrnn/README.md

 If you want to apply ACT to your own RNN cell, call ACTCell with your RNN as input.
 You can see examples in the code for our tasks.

-To test the new baseline, run:
+To test the new baseline, run (only in TensorFlow):
 ```
 python addition-repeat.py
 ```